 We have never purchased any of those, and now I know why: they are nothing special.
 These pastries were by no means bad, they were just totally forgettable.
 I’d be lying to you right now if I described how any of them tasted, because I didn’t even remember by the end of the meal.
 If you’re still hungry after your entree eat some of them as they are fine, but don’t expect anything amazing.

 I took one look at the menu and knew what I wanted–nay, needed: the Croissant Doughnut.
-Otherwise known as the cronut (come at me, Chef Ansel 😉 ), this divine culinary wonder is thus far the greatest invention of the 21st Century.
-That’s high praise, considering that Truck Nuts were also conceived of during this Century!
+Otherwise known as the cronut, this divine culinary wonder is thus far the greatest invention of the 21st Century.
+That’s high praise, considering that Truck Nuts were also conceived of during this century.

 Now, as to whether having breakfast at Be Our Guest Restaurant is a win for guests, well, sort of.
 With few exceptions, I’m not a huge fan of breakfast at Walt Disney World.
 This is not one of those exceptions.
-Yes, the food is better than virtually every counter service breakfast spot, but that’s not saying much, since counter service breakfast is typically awful and overpriced.
-As compared to a buffet like Chef Mickey’s or Crystal Palace, the price here isn’t outrageous–but it’s also not a buffet.
-When you compare it to counter service breakfasts, or a hidden gem like the Trail’s End breakfast buffet (which costs the same amount for far better and unlimited food), it seems like a worse value.
+Yes, the food is better than virtually every counter service breakfast spot, but that’s not saying much.
+Counter service breakfast is typically awful and overpriced.

 On the plus side, it does allow more guests to see the restaurant, which is cool and worth experiencing, despite some of my quibbles with the design choices (the creepy Imagineer-tribute babies still bug me).
 The problem I have with the breakfast besides the value is that it only works out to be the “best” way to experience Be Our Guest Restaurant in a narrow set of circumstances.